The Registry of Births, Deaths and Marriages is the main place in WA to gain information about Births, Deaths and Marriages

 Birth, Death and Marriage certificates provide the cornerstone for most family history research as they often contain valuable information identifying family members.
 Dependent upon the date of registration and type of certificate it is possible to locate information such as names of parents, spouse, siblings and children, date and place of birth for parents, and burial details.

-To purchase certificates online or obtain information on the fees and conditions applicable please see the Registry of Births, Deaths and Marriages section of the Department of the Attorney General website or contact them directly:
+To purchase certificates online or obtain information on the fees and conditions applicable please see the Registry of Births, Deaths and Marriages section of the Department of Justice website or contact them directly:

 PERTH WA 6850

 Hours: 8.30 am to 4.30 pm Monday to Friday (excluding public holidays).